 - Stay happy!

-Improve the way in which you manage your time
+Improve the way you manage your time

 Time is your first and most important resource.
 I’m sure you’ve heard this before and how vital it is to manage it.
-But how can you really do that?
+But how can you do that?

 Here’s a breakdown of how the Pomodoro technique works: